OAHINIH/homepage/README.md

 [Upwind finite difference Phys vs Econ](/Upwind.pdf)

 [Additional Proofs of Miao and Zhang (2013)](/Additional_proof_Miao_Zhang_2013.pdf)

+Note on Dynamic Corporate Finance Theory and Estimation.

 <!--_I am not quite sure the original method applies if $G^X_t$ is not differentiable somewhere._-->